lyteword/chspurgeon-tod/volume-6/psalm-122.md

 **Verses 6-9.**

-1\.The blessings desired for the church.
+1\.
+The blessings desired for the church.

 a) Peace.

 b) Prosperity.
 Notice the order and connection of these two.

-2\.The way to secure them.
+2\.
+The way to secure them.

 a) Prayer: "Pray for the peace of Jerusalem."